The S.T.A.B.L.E. Program

 S.T.A.B.L.E. is the most widely distributed and implemented neonatal education program to focus exclusively on the post-resuscitation/pre-transport stabilization care of sick infants.
 Based on a mnemonic to optimize learning, retention and recall of information, S.T.A.B.L.E. stands for the six assessment and care modules in the program: Sugar, Temperature, Airway, Blood pressure, Lab work, and Emotional support.
 A seventh module, Quality Improvement stresses the professional responsibility of improving and evaluating care provided to sick infants.

 First introduced in 1996 in the US and Canada, S.T.A.B.L.E. has grown internationally to include instructor training and courses in more than 55 countries.
-Currently, there are more than 3,800 registered instructors worldwide and more than 843,402 neonatal healthcare providers have completed a S.T.A.B.L.E.
+Currently, more than 893,595 neonatal healthcare providers have completed a S.T.A.B.L.E.
 Learner course.

 The S.T.A.B.L.E.
 Program